CSHL-comp-neuro-vision/website/source/2024/lecture_notes.md

 ### Suggested Readings

-• <A HREF="http://pillowlab.princeton.edu/pubs/abs_Pillow08_nature.html">Spatio-temporal correlations and visual signaling in a complete neuronal population</A>\
-Pillow, Shlens, Paninski, Sher , Litke, Chichilnisky, & Simoncelli.
-Nature (2008)
+<a href="../_static/pdfs/pillow/Pillow_etal_2008.pdf">Pillow, Shlens, Paninski, Sher , Litke, Chichilnisky, & Simoncelli (2008) Spatio-temporal correlations and visual signaling in a complete neuronal population</a>

-• <A HREF="http://pillowlab.princeton.edu/pubs/abs_ParkI_NN14.html"> (2014).
-Encoding and decoding in parietal cortex during sensorimotor decision-making</A>\
+<a href="../_static/pdfs/pillow/Park-Meister-Huk-Pillow-2014.pdf">Park, Meister, Huk, & Pillow (2014) Encoding and decoding in parietal cortex during sensorimotor decision-making</a>
-Park, Meister, Huk, & Pillow.
-Nat.
-Neurosci.
-(2014)

-• <A HREF="http://pillowlab.princeton.edu/pubs/abs_IlPark11_NIPS.html">Bayesian spike-triggered covariance</A>\
-Park Il Memming & Pillow JW.
-Neurips (2011).

-• <A HREF="http://pillowlab.princeton.edu/pubs/abs_Weber_NC17.html">Capturing the dynamical repertoire of single neurons with generalized linear models.</A>\
+<a href="../_static/pdfs/pillow/Weber-Pillow-2017.pdf">Weber & Pillow (2017) Capturing the dynamical repertoire of single neurons with generalized linear models.</a>
-Weber & Pillow.
-Neural Computation (2017).

-• <A HREF="http://pillowlab.princeton.edu/pubs/abs_Latimer_eLife19.html">Inferring synaptic inputs from spikes with a conductance-based neural encoding model</A>\
+<a href="../_static/pdfs/pillow/Latimer-Rieke-Pillow-2019.pdf">Latimer, Rieke, & Pillow (2019) Inferring synaptic inputs from spikes with a conductance-based neural encoding model</a>
-Latimer, Rieke, & Pillow.
-Elife (2019).

 ## Jacob Yates